-Judge: Idaho violated US Constitution with oil leases order
+Judge scraps Idaho order forcing landowners into oil leases

-BOISE, Idaho (AP) — A federal judge has ruled that Idaho officials violated the U.S. Constitution by forcing several mineral rights owners to sell their natural gas and oil to a Texas company without giving them a meaningful way to fight the state’s decision.
+BOISE, Idaho (AP) — Idaho officials violated the U.S. Constitution by forcing several landowners to sell their natural gas and oil to a Texas company without giving them a meaningful way to fight the state’s decision, a judge said.

 The ruling Monday in U.S. District Court in Boise could have significant ramifications for a state-approved process intended to prevent a minority of mineral rights owners from stopping natural gas and oil production.

-Citizens Allied for Integrity and Accountability filed the lawsuit last year contending the state discriminated against landowners with an order finalizing a deal that favors Houston-based Alta Mesa.
+Citizens Allied for Integrity and Accountability sued last year, contending the state discriminated against landowners with an order finalizing a deal that favors Houston-based Alta Mesa.

-The court ruling directs Idaho officials to vacate the order, rescind lease contracts, and hold a new hearing.
+Among the group’s concerns are possible pollution and a decline in home values from nearby oil and gas wells that make royalties received by the landowners negligible.

 Most Read Nation & World Stories